wzid/bible.rs/README.md

 # bible.rs
-This is a simple command line tool that accesses the ESV api to print Bible verses in the terminal
+This is a simple command line tool that accesses [bible-api.com](https://bible-api.com/) to print Bible verses in the terminal

 ## Use
 Until I add a hombrew installation for `bible.rs` this is the only way to run the program